TurboTax Review 2023: How TurboTax Works

 As the old Benjamin Franklin saying goes, “There is nothing constant in our world except death and taxes" (there’s also our undying love of tacos, but we aren’t sure old Ben ever had one of those).
 Doing your taxes might feel about as fun as watching paint dry, but TurboTax is out to make the process as painless as possible.
-Plus, you can save up to $15 off TurboTax services.
+Plus, if you have simple tax returns, you might be able to file your taxes with TurboTax for free.
 Read on to learn more about the sign-up process, tax services, the pros and cons, and more!

 Who Is TurboTax Best For?

 Taxpayers who are looking for the convenience of a streamlined tax preparation process or want to chat with a licensed tax professional will love the variety of services TurboTax offers.
 This is especially true for those with multiple income streams — TurboTax offers services for 1099s, W-2, undeclared cash pay, and a bunch of documents we’ve never heard of.